 Cover the dough with a plastic film (3), and let it rest for about 20 minutes, enough that it’s cooled enough for you to handle it (4).

 Divide the dough into balls and roll them out to form the keto tortillas

 Separate the dough into even sized balls (5) – I initially separated into 8 balls, but you’ll get more balls from the scraps.
 That’s how I made it to 12 tortillas.

-Prepare your non-stick surface: I used a silicone mat.
+Prepare a non-stick surface: I used a silicone mat.
 They are ideal to open dough without having to “flour” the surface.

 Take one ball of dough, and press it down with your hand until it’s flattened.
 Use a rolling pin, continue spreading the dough, from the center to the edges, until the tortilla is about half a centimeter thick or a bit less (6).
 You don’t need to apply force here, the dough is very delicate and easy to spread.